Table of Contents

 Why is my Mac slowing down, and I keep seeing the “Rainbow Spinning Pin Wheel of Death”?

 Are you creating that outstanding blog post or article?
 Creating a whole new website or updating your existing site.
-Investigating a topic on Google, editing images, browsing blogs all concurrently.
+Investigating a topic on Google, editing images, and browsing blogs all concurrently.
 Then everything seems to grind to a halt.

 Well, you are not alone, my friend.
 As online marketers, we are commonly known as “Power Users”.

-Are you operating two or more displays, many desktops over our open windows?
-A multitude of desktop applications running.
+Are you operating two or more displays and many desktops over your open windows?
+A multitude of desktop applications are running.
 Our browser of choice open.
 Firefox, Chrome or maybe Safari with 10 plus tabs open.
-Sometimes I have a number of Windows all with numerous tabs!
+Sometimes I have a number of Windows, all with numerous tabs!

-Despite having the most recent Apple MAC computer, and the most RAM memory you could afford eventually it will eventually slow down.
+Despite having the most recent Apple MAC computer, and the most RAM memory you could afford.
+Eventually, it will slow down.

-NB: It is highly recommended to upgrade and install as much RAM as you can.
+NB: It is highly recommended to upgrade and install as much RAM as possible.
 This is easily done yourself – Click Here to learn more.

 So Why Is My MAC Slowing Down?